2020PB/police-brutality/reports/Oregon.md

 A Portland resident living in a nearby apartment called an ambulance due to complications from tear gas exposure.
 She has since been discharged, but said in an interview that she "thought [she] was going to die."

-tags: less-lethal, pepper-ball, projectile, shoot, stun-grenade, tear-gas
+tags: less-lethal, pepper-ball, projectile, protester, shoot, stun-grenade, tear-gas

 id: or-portland-388